-The Town of Lamont has been working to reduce the financial pressures on taxpayers during this challenging time.
+The Town of Lamont has continued its' efforts to support the community during the ongoing recovery from COVID-19 and inflationary pressures.
 Keeping in mind that property taxes fund and maintain core municipal services, programs and infrastructure that citizens rely on every day.

 How are property taxes calculated?